eilseq/Dice/README.md

 Rather than focusing on outright generation, DICE refines, transforms, and reinterprets existing patterns in real time while preserving the original musical features.

-Built specifically for the Max/MSP environment a max external, and embedded into a MIDI Transformation Tool for Ableton, it enables seamless integration into both live performance and studio workflows.
+Built specifically for the Max/MSP environment as a max external, and embedded into a MIDI Transformation Tool for Ableton, it enables seamless integration into both live performance and studio workflows.

 ### Functionalities